Tech Recommendations (updated 11/2024)

 I personally recommend the following trifecta of software

-1. Paid Version of Malwarebytes
+Paid Version of Malwarebytes and of Hitman Pro

 Computer Backup

 I personally think having a local and online cloud backup is important.
 Cloud backups can take days if not weeks but are safe from fire or disaster.
-Local backups are much quicker to recover from but does no good in a fire or disaster.
+Local backups are much quicker to recover from but do no good in a fire or disaster.

 Local Backup